GoogleCloudPlatform/click-to-deploy/k8s/gitlab/README.md

 kubectl delete -f ${APP_INSTANCE_NAME}_manifest.yaml --namespace ${NAMESPACE}
 ```

-#### Delete the deployment by deleting the Application resource
+#### Deleting the deployment by deleting the Application resource

-If you don't have the expanded manifest file, delete the
+If you don't have the expanded manifest file, delete the resources by using
-resources by using types and a label:
+types and a label:

 ```shell
 kubectl delete application,statefulset,secret,service,configmap \